- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 The other major government-funded education system in the city is the Calgary Roman Catholic Separate School District.

 There is a greater focus on religion (and religious instruction) in the Catholic public school system – though in terms of the quality of education students will receive, there is not much difference between the two.
-Note that in order to enrol a child in a Catholic school, one of the child's parents must be a (practising) Roman Catholic.
+Note that in order to enrol a child in a Catholic school, at least one of the child's parents must be a (practising) Roman Catholic.

 Enrolling expat children in Canadian schools